-US to announce new charges in 1988 Lockerbie airline bombing
+US plans new charges in 1988 Lockerbie airline bombing

-WASHINGTON (AP) — The Justice Department expects to unseal charges in the coming days in connection with the 1988 bombing of a Pan Am jet that exploded over Lockerbie, Scotland, killing 270 people, according to a person familiar with the case.
+WASHINGTON (AP) — The Justice Department plans to unseal new charges in the coming days in connection with the 1988 bombing of a Pan Am jet that exploded over Lockerbie, Scotland, killing 270 people, according to a person familiar with the case.

-The bombing of Flight 103, whose victims included dozens of American college students, spurred global investigations and produced sanctions against Libya, which ultimately surrendered intelligence officials wanted in the attacks for prosecution in Europe.
+The bombing of Flight 103, whose victims included dozens of American college students, spurred global investigations and produced sanctions against Libya, which ultimately surrendered two intelligence officials for prosecution before a Scottish court sitting in the Netherlands.

-The announcement of a new prosecution would likely carry personal significance for Attorney General William Barr, who is leaving the position next week but held the same job when the Justice Department revealed criminal charges nearly 30 years ago against the intelligence officials.
+The announcement of a prosecution against an additional individual would carry personal significance for Attorney General William Barr, who is leaving the position next week but held the same job when the Justice Department nearly 30 years ago revealed criminal charges in the U.S. against the two Libyans.
+Monday is the 32nd anniversary of the bombing.

+“This investigation is by no means over.
+It continues unabated.
+We will not rest until all those responsible are brought to justice,” Barr said at a 1991 news conference announcing the charges.
+“We have no higher priority.”

 The head of the Justice Department’s criminal division at the time was Robert Mueller, who went on to serve as FBI director and as special counsel in charge of the investigation into ties between Russia and the 2016 Trump campaign.

+Libya refused to extradite the men to the U.S. but ultimately agreed to a deal to put them on trial in the Netherlands.

-News of the criminal case was first reported by The Wall Street Journal and The New York Times.
+News of the expected criminal case was first reported by The Wall Street Journal and The New York Times.
 A person familiar with the Justice Department’s plan who was not authorized to discuss it by name confirmed it to The Associated Press on condition of anonymity.

 The New York-bound flight exploded over Lockerbie less than an hour after takeoff from London on Dec.
 21, 1988.
 Among the Americans on board were 35 Syracuse University students flying home for Christmas after a semester abroad.